WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

 > ---

 ### Update the render method
-Add this code, which includes an unordered list and a temporary testing button, into the html template of the render method.
+> Add this code, which includes an unordered list and a temporary testing button, into the html template of the render method:
-!!! blank w50 ""
+> !!! blank w50 ""
     ```TS
             <button @click=${this.getStats}>test</button>
             <div class="marquee-container">